Hunstanton Lifeboat Station

-Hunstanton Lifeboat Station is a Royal National Lifeboat Institution operated lifeboat station located in the village of Old Hunstanton in the English county of Norfolk.
-This is the only lifeboat station on the east coast of England which faces westward, being positioned on the east side of the square-mouthed bay and estuary known as The Wash.
+Hunstanton Lifeboat Station is located in the village of Old Hunstanton, in the English county of Norfolk.
+It is the only lifeboat station on the east coast of England which faces westward, being positioned on the east side of the square-mouthed bay and estuary known as The Wash.

+A lifeboat was first placed at Hunstanton in 1824 by the Norfolk Shipwreck Association (NSA).
+Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1867.